Filip Misolic

+Early life

+Misolic was born in Graz, Austria to Croatian parents.

 Career

-2022: Maiden Challenger title, ATP debut & first final, Top 150 debut
+2022: Maiden Challenger title, ATP debut & first final, top 150 debut

-Misolic won the ATP Challenger singles title at the 2022 Zagreb Open.
-As a result he reached the top 250 climbing 76 positions up in the rankings to No. 225 on 16 May 2022.
+Ranked No. 301, Misolic won the ATP Challenger singles title at the 2022 Zagreb Open.
+As a result he reached the top 250, climbing 76 positions up in the rankings to No. 225 on 16 May 2022.

-Ranked No. 205, he made his ATP debut at the 2022 Generali Open Kitzbühel as a wildcard where he reached the quarterfinals defeating Daniel Dutra da Silva and Pablo Andujar.
+Ranked No. 205, he made his ATP debut at the 2022 Generali Open Kitzbühel as a wildcard, where he reached the quarterfinals defeating Daniel Dutra da Silva and Pablo Andujar.
 Next he defeated Dusan Lajovic to reach the first ATP semifinal in his career.
 He reached his maiden ATP final defeating Yannick Hanfmann in a final set tiebreak.
-As a result he moved close to 70 positions up the rankings in the top 150 to a new career-high of World No. 137 and became the Austrian player No. 1 on 1 August 2022.
+As a result he moved close to 70 positions up the rankings in the top 150 to a new career-high of world No. 137 and became the Austrian player No. 1 on 1 August 2022.

+2023: Second Challenger title & ATP quarterfinal

+Following his second Challenger title at the 2023 Challenger di Roseto degli Abruzzi, he reached a new career-high ranking of world No. 126 on 24 April 2023.

+He reached the quarterfinals at the 2023 Swedish Open in Bastad after qualifying into the main draw, where he lost to third seed Lorenzo Musetti in three sets.
+Ranked No. 181, he also qualified for the 2023 Stockholm Open and defeated eight seed Dan Evans, before losing to eventual champion Gael Monfils.
+He also qualified for his home tournament, the 2023 Erste Bank Open.